nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 -   **`demo-params.json`** is a parameter file intended for supplying parameter values to a workflow.
     We will use it in section 5 of this tutorial.

--   **`intermediates/`** is a directory containing the intermediate forms of the workflow and configuration files for each section of this tutorial.

 The one thing that's missing is a way to point to the original data without making a copy of it or updating the file paths wherever they're specified.
 The simplest solution is to link to the data location.

 ### 0.2.
 Create a symbolic link to the data

-Run this command from inside the `projectC` directory:
+Run this command from inside the `hello-config` directory:

 ```bash
 ln -s ../data data